google/WebFundamentals/src/content/en/tools/lighthouse/audits/required-aria-attributes.md

 project_path: /web/_project.yaml
 book_path: /web/tools/_book.yaml
-description: Reference documentation for the "Elements With ARIA Roles Have Required Attributes" Lighthouse audit.
+description: Reference documentation for the "Elements With ARIA Roles Have The Required aria-* Attributes" Lighthouse audit.

-{# wf_updated_on: 2017-01-17 #}
+{# wf_updated_on: 2017-04-19 #}
 {# wf_published_on: 2017-01-17 #}

-# Elements With ARIA Roles Have Required Attributes  {: .page-title }
+# Elements With ARIA Roles Have The Required aria-* Attributes  {: .page-title }

 ## Why the audit is important {: #why }